tiurzm/Liri-Node-App/README.md

 # Liri-Node-App

-Liri is a node application that search information for movie, concert and song.
+Liri is a node application that searchs information for movie, concert and song.

 You can use this application with 4 commands on your command line:
 1. node liri.js concert-this artist/band-name